research projects

 organization to make informed decisions and to run operations effectively

 based on known data.
-As a research group, this network conducts research
+As a research group, this network conducted research

 revolving around (i) policy and strategy management; (ii) capitalizing on